Your morning routine sets you up for success — for the rest of the day, week and year!

 These may be great ideas for some, but before you start buying lemons and dumbbells, you should actually set your intention first: What do you want more of in your day?
 More productivity?
 Better health?
 Happiness?
 Figure out what your goals are, and move from there.

-#2 What’s your NOT To Do List?
+What’s on your NOT To Do List?

 This may seem a little counter-intuitive, but your next step is to create a NOT To Do List.
 We all have our normal To Do Lists for the day, but it’s important to check off what you should not be doing as well.
 After all, it’s easier to stop doing things, than to start doing new ones.